The best Razer laptops in 2024

 We review a massive number of gaming laptops, so trimming that list down to the best Razer models requires standardized tests and plenty of play time.
 We follow the same steps to ascertain where a PC sits on the market every time, in an approach that combines industry standard GPU, CPU, and SSD tests with real-world game performance and everyday usability.

 We use 3D Mark, Cinebench, PC Mark 10, and Crystal Disk Mark to give us some baseline benchmarks on core performance.
-Then, we run a series of framerate tests on Shadow of the Tomb Raider, Total War: Three Kingdoms, Metro Exodus, The Division 2, and Red Dead Redemption 2 to determine how that performance manifests in actual gameplay.
+Then, we run a series of framerate tests on Shadow of the Tomb Raider, Total War: Three Kingdoms, Returnal, and The Talos Principle 2 (though some older machines will be tested across a combination of Metro Exodus, Red Dead Redemption 2, Hitman 3, and Rainbow Six Extraction) to determine how that performance manifests in actual gameplay.

 Of course, we also live with these devices so we're playing all the hottest games on each gaming laptop we test and checking how well they slot into our setups, everyday work life, and portability needs as well.